uivlis/conditional-tokens/source/pm-trading-ui-rewards.md

 npm i -g truffle
 ```

-Configuring the project for deployment is covered in this [guide](https://gnosis.github.io/lil-box/deployment-guide.html), in this part we'll cover the configuration very briefly as we expect you  have it already prepared when you were going through previous parts of this guide.
+Configuring the project for deployment is covered in this [guide](https://gnosis.github.io/lil-box/deployment-guide.html), in this part we'll cover the configuration very briefly as we expect that you already have it already prepared when you were going through previous parts of this guide.

 Let's assume that our `RewardClaimHandler` will be deployed to the Rinkeby Test Network.
 In the real life example the contract should be probably deployed to the Mainnet, the idea is the same except you'd have to replace node url and change network name/id